 “Let us not forget, as well, that to this day no woman has been appointed as chief mediator of a UN-managed peace process.”

-M. Bachelet, UN Women Executive Director
+M. Bachelet, former UN Women Executive Director

 War has always impacted men and women in different ways, but possibly never more so than in contemporary conflicts.
 While women remain a minority of combatants and perpetrators of war, they increasingly suffer the greatest harm.

 In contemporary conflicts, as much as 90 percent of casualties are among civilians, most of whom are women and children.
 Women in war-torn societies can face specific and devastating forms of sexual violence, which are sometimes deployed systematically to achieve military or political objectives.
 Women are the first to be affected by infrastructure breakdown, as they struggle to keep families together and care for the wounded.
 And women may also be forced to turn to sexual exploitation in order to survive and support their families.

 Even after conflict has ended, the impacts of sexual violence persist, including unwanted pregnancies, sexually transmitted infections and stigmatization.
 Widespread sexual violence itself may continue or even increase in the aftermath of conflict, as a consequence of insecurity and impunity.
 Coupled with discrimination and inequitable laws, sexual violence can prevent women from accessing education, becoming financially independent and from participating in governance and peacebuilding.